cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 ### Should Auto-refresh Preview

-When browsers or simulator have when running your scene, After you save the scene or recompile the script is whether you should refresh the preview device.
+When browsers or simulator have when running your scene.
+After you save the scene or recompile the script is whether you should refresh the preview device.

 ### Preview Browser

 From the drop-down menu, select system default browser or click the **Browse** button to manually specify a path to the browser.

 ### Simulator Path

 Starting with version v1.1.0, cocos simulator used in the Cocos Creator is placed on the cocos2d-x engine path.

 When using a customized version of the engine, you need to compile your own path simulator to the engine.
 Click **Open** button you can open the currently specified in the file system path of the simulator.
 Convenient debugging positioning.

 ### Simulator Device Orientation